barbaralba's translation of the new testament

 "Galilee.
 I have an uncle there.
 I will show you the most beautiful way to Galilee."

 And he did.
-Mountain Bob took us to a beautiful lake where we camped and he caught many fish.
-We made bread from the flour we bought in a village we had come to pass through.
+Mountain Bob took us to a beautiful lake where we camped and we caught many fish.
+We made bread from the flour we had bought in a village we had come to pass through.

 We all knew and didn't need to say:

 Because we knew it.
 And we were it.
-And people who could see, saw that we were it.
+And anyone who could see saw that we were it.

-"Jesus, where have you been.
-My child has died from morning."
+“Jesus, where have you been.
+We thought you had been eaten by possessed mountain pigs.
+My child has died from mourning.”

-"Come and breath some life into her, dear Jesus."
+“Come and breathe some life into her, dear Jesus.”

 "I will.
 I'm on my way now."

 Through the crowds.
-We no longer staged healing.
+We no longer staged healings.
+The theater was catching on.
 Anyone looking for a little attention came up to me and touched me.

 "Heal me, Jesus."

-"Okay.
-Little boy, what's you name and what's the trouble."
+“Okay.
+Little boy, what’s your name and what’s the trouble.”

-"Barnie and I got a monster in my head that climbs out and sleeps under my bed."
+“Barnie and I got a monster that sleeps in my head all day and climbs out and sleeps under my bed when it gets dark.”

 "Oh, I know that monster.
 I have one just like him.
 I thought if my foot went over the edge of the bed he would eat it.
 Is your monster like that."